Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

 \subsection{Related Work}

-A full survey of the literature on quantum (and classical) testing is beyond the scope of this paper; for conciseness we only discuss the most relevant works below.
-We also note that there is a vast literature on related quantum learning problems such as quantum tomography, see e.g.~\cite{kueng2017low,gross2010quantum,flammia2012quantum,voroninski2013quantum,haah2017sample,o2016efficient,o2017efficient} and references within for a more detailed discussion.
+A full survey of the literature on quantum (and classical) testing is beyond the scope of this paper; we only discuss the most relevant works below.
+We also note there is a vast literature on related quantum learning problems such as state tomography, see e.g.~\cite{kueng2017low,gross2010quantum,flammia2012quantum,voroninski2013quantum,haah2017sample,o2016efficient,o2017efficient} and references therein.

-The problem of quantum state certification lies within the broader field of quantum state property testing.
+\textbf{Quantum Property Testing.} The problem of quantum state certification lies within the broader field of quantum state property testing.
 See~\cite{montanaro2016survey} for a more complete survey.
 Within this field, there are two regimes studied.
 In the \emph{asymptotic} regime, the goal is to precisely characterize the rate at which the error converges as $n \to \infty$, and $d$ and $\eps$ are fixed.
-Here quantum state certification is more commonly known as \emph{quantum state discrimination}~\cite{chefles2000quantum,barnett2009quantum,bae2015quantum}.
-For a more complete survey of recent work on this problem, see~\cite{audenaert2008asymptotic}.
+Here quantum state certification is more commonly known as \emph{quantum state discrimination}~\cite{chefles2000quantum,barnett2009quantum,audenaert2008asymptotic}.
+For a more complete survey of work on this problem, see~\cite{bae2015quantum}.
 However, this line of work does not attempt to characterize the statistical dependence on the dimension.

 In contrast, we consider the \emph{non-asymptotic} regime, where the goal is to characterize the rate of convergence for quantum state certification as a function of $d$ and $\eps$.
 As discussed above, recent work of~\cite{o2015quantum,buadescu2019quantum} has demonstrated that $\Theta (d / \eps^2)$ copies are necessary and sufficient for quantum state certification over the worst choice of $\sigma$, when the measurements are allowed to be arbitrary.
-However, the representation theoretic tools used within seem to be quite brittle and do not easily extend to give instance optimal rates.
-Understanding the instance optimal rate for quantum state certification using arbitrary measurements is a very interesting open question.
+However, the representation theoretic tools used within seem to be quite brittle and do not easily extend to give instance-optimal rates.
+Understanding the instance-optimal rate for quantum state certification using arbitrary measurements is a very interesting open question.